 If so, you could be facing jail time in state or federal prison.
 Unfortunately, many individuals who are charged with cyber-crimes did not know they were breaking the law.
 However, in addition to any court-ordered penalties, a conviction for a computer crime could severely damage your reputation and leave you ineligible for future employment in a similar position.
 It is important to immediately seek the legal advice of a computer crimes attorney to try and avoid an indictment or minimize the negative consequences of the charges against you.

-At the Law Offices of Edwards & Mason, our criminal defense lawyers represent cases involving Internet and cyber crimes such as:
+At the Law Offices of Edwards & Jones, our criminal defense lawyers represent cases involving Internet and cyber crimes such as:

 - Breach of Security